adaptco-main/A2A_MCP/docs/google_doc_access.md

 - Confirm the document's sharing settings allow public access or provide a downloadable copy within the repository.
 - If authentication is required, supply credentials or a token that can be used in this environment.
 - Alternatively, export the relevant content into a Markdown file in this repository so it can be reviewed without external network access.

+## Contributor Feedback Loop Request
+The repository does not include any automation or scripts related to the `capsule.selfie.dualroot.q.cici.v1.feedback.v1` loop referenced in the latest instructions.
+Because that mechanism appears to rely on external services and stateful capsules, it cannot be activated or inspected from within this isolated environment.
+If feedback capture through that loop is required, please provide:

+- The concrete command(s) that should be run locally (including any required credentials or configuration files).
+- Documentation describing the expected outputs so we can confirm whether the activation succeeded.
+- Guidance on how to record the resulting feedback in this repository (for example, a Markdown template or log file location).

+Without those assets the loop remains non-actionable, and no ledger freeze job can be scheduled from this workspace.